Printed from www.nzmeccano.com

 The Arduino you buy from any source may be an original, or a clone or “compatible”.
 You should not be concerned about buying a clone.
 The Arduino is an open design, which other manufacturers are free to copy.
 Arduino clones are not pirated or unethical, and as far as I know they are functionally identical to the Arduino originals.

-I recommend the Adafruit Motor/Stepper/Servo Shield for Arduino V2, as it is the only shield I have found that can control four DC motors or two stepper motors.
-Version 2 of this shield is definitely preferable to Version 1.
+I recommend the Adafruit Motor/Stepper/Servo Shield for Arduino version 2, as it is the only shield I have found that can control four DC motors or two stepper motors.
+It is shown in Figure 1.
 It can be obtained from Adafruit at a price of $US19.95 (about £12).
 I recommend also obtaining a set of stacking headers, which will need to be soldered to the shield.

 I recommend the Proto-Screwshield R3 from Adafruit.
 It costs $US14.95 (about £9) and comes as a kit which requires soldering.

-An alternative, which does not require soldering, is a terminal shield from AliExpress.com The price is $US1.33 (about £1).
+An alternative, which does not require soldering, is a terminal shield from AliExpress.com The price is $US1.27 (about £1).
 The shield comes as two separate boards, which will be plugged into the Arduino headers on either side.
-Its headers pass through the SCL and SDA signals, which were added in the R3 versions of the Arduino.
-However it does not provide terminals for these signals, and I have not been able to find any shield at AliExpress.com which does.
-The Adafruit shield does provide terminals for these signals.
+Its headers pass through the SCL and SDA signals, which were added in the R3 versions of the Arduino and are required by the motor shield.

 Assembling the Arduino system